bugout-dev/docs/tutorials/github-bot-setup.md

           locust.github publish
 ```

-Detailed infromation about locust and how he analyze your code, you can find in [Locust repository](https://github.com/bugout-dev/locust).
+Detailed information about locust and how he analyze your code, you can find in [Locust repository](https://github.com/bugout-dev/locust).

 After completing all the steps, you will be able to see an organized entry with description, commits, comments and a short summary of the changes inside the code for each Pull Request or Issue thread in [Bugout journal for your GitHub](https://bugout.dev/journals).